PhD, University of Hawaii, 2012

 "The other 1%: class leavening, contamination and voting for redistribution" NBER Working Paper 24617. (with Lars Lefgren and David Sims)

 "Gender, authority, and group dynamics: A field experiment" (with Chris Karpowitz and Jessica Preece)

 "Communication and collaboration in mixed-gender teams: Experimental evidence" (with Joseph Price and Rebecca Jack)

 "Prospect of upward mobility and preferences for redistribution" (with Lars Lefgren and David Sims)

 Research and Professional Experience

-I am an Assistant Professor of Economics at Brigham Young Universityand a Research Affiliate of Science of Diversity and Inclusion Initiative.
-My specialty is behavioral economics with a focus on labormarkets, public economics, and the economics of diversity.
+I am an Assistant Professor of Economics at Brigham Young University and a Research Affiliate with the Science of Diversity and Inclusion Initiative.
+My fields are behavioral, labor, and public economics.